Pianos made by: Giorno Piano Factory, Taxiang, Jiansu, China; and Yantai Kingsburg factory, Yantai, China

 Most Wertheim pianos for the North American market are made by Giorno Piano Factory, in Taxiang, Jiansu, China, which also manufactures a number of other OEM brands.
 These Wertheims come in three series: Gold (model numbers beginning with W), Euro (WE), and Platinum (WP).
 The Gold-series models are for the budget-conscious buyer, Euro and Platinum for those desiring higher performance and quality.
 All contain German Röslau strings, solid spruce soundboard, and an 18-ply pinblock.
 The Gold and Euro series models use a Chinese action, the Platinum series models use a Renner action, with the option of a Wessell, Nickel & Gross composite action.
 The Euro and Platinum series have German Strunz soundboards and Renner hammers, and real ebony wood sharps.
 Currently available in North America are 48", 48½", and 49½" verticals, and 5' 3", 5' 7", and 5' 11" grands.

-New in 2017 is the Wertheim/Fandrich series.
+New in 2017 is the Wertheim/Fandrich (WF) series.
 These models, designed by internationally recognized piano designer Del Fandrich, are assembled in a factory in China that also manufactures for several high-end Western companies.
 The pianos are made from the best internationally sourced components by workers who, the company says, are rewarded for high quality rather than high volume.
 The new models, currently a 49" vertical and a 5' 5" grand, will be positioned to fill the mid- to upper range of the piano market.
 Wertheim/Fandrich series features include a massive back-structure design for greater tuning stability; a unique, patented soundboard design for better tone and longer life; and the ability of customers to choose hammers based on their tonal requirements.

 Warranty: 5 years, parts and labor, to original purchaser.